limebrew-org/cloudguard/README.md

 # Google Cloud CSPM CLI
-A CLI built as a CSPM tool to monitor major Google Cloud Resources written in Python
+A CLI built as a CSPM (Cloud Security Posture Management) tool to monitor major Google Cloud Resources written in Python